robert-j-webb/stackedit/safe eval.md

 3. Loop infinitely!
 There’s no way to recurse, while, or any such thing.
 This formula is guaranteed to halt.
 It’s possible to make a formula that will take a very long time to evaluate, but that’s it!
 You could also set a maxlength on the formula, so as to make this very difficult.
 I would love to see what short character equations are possible with this set that take more than a few milliseconds to evaluate.
 4. Make a string, object, or array.
 Unfortunately, by allowing  quotes, square brackets, or curly brackets, you can most likely write any code that you want at this point.
 See [jsfuck](http://www.jsfuck.com/) for example.

 So Safe Eval is safe!
-You can confidently run code from users by reducing their set of JS to a smaller one.
+You can confidently run code from users by restrictin their set of JS to a small, purely mathematical instruction set.

 You might be thinking at this point:
 >Well great, I guess it’s somewhat safe to run eval on a purely arithmetic expression.
 But why would I want to do that?
 There is no input to the expression, so why not just serve up the result?
 Why calculate a formula on the client at all?